DoctorDalek1963/nixos-config/README.md

 You'll also have to add any rclone remotes manually.
 Then add the names of the remotes and their mountpoints to `home-manager/flake.nix`.

-Copy your sops age keys to `~/.config/sops/age/keys.txt`.
-The keys should be on separate lines.
+Copy your sops age keys with `just copy-sops-keys`

-Add your Cachix auth token with `cachix authtoken "$(sudo cat /run/secrets/cachix/tokens/doctordalek1963)"`
+Add your Cachix auth token with `just cachix-authtoken`